 Studies show that 60 percent of those who hire a disability attorney are approved for benefits, as opposed to just 34 percent of those who do not.
 Hiring a lawyer at any step along the way to help you deal with the Social Security Administration gives you a better chance of winning your case.

-At Riddle & Brantley, we have a Board-Certified Specialist in Social Security Disability law on staff who can manage all aspects of your case, whether you are a first-time applicant or have been denied one or more times in the past.
+At Riddle & Brantley, we can manage all aspects of your case, whether you are a first-time applicant or have been denied one or more times in the past.

 A Raleigh disability lawyer can help by:

 - Assisting in filing your initial application for SSD and/or SSI benefits.

 - Filing a Request for Reconsideration if you are denied on your initial application.

 - Assisting you in communicating with the Social Security Administration (SSA).

 - Filing a Request for Hearing before an Administrative Law Judge (ALJ) if your claim is denied at the Reconsideration level,